ippontech/blog-usa/posts/building-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 ## JHipster Generation

 I decided to use [JHipster](https://www.jhipster.tech/) to generate my speech-enabled application since I want a complete and modern Web app.
 JHipster uses Spring Boot for the back-end and I decided to use [Vue.js](https://vuejs.org/) for the front-end.
+You can read my previous [blog post about JHipster and Vue.js](https://blog.ippon.tech/creating-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster/) for more details.

 This [.yo-rc.json](https://raw.githubusercontent.com/Falydoor/jhipster-twilio-polly/master/.yo-rc.json) can be used in case you want to generate the same application referenced in this article.
 The file is placed in the application directory and then running `jhipster --blueprint vuejs` will generate the application without asking any questions.

 ## Entities generation